k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 ### Run Reset.sh on Fabric Cluster

-When a clean-up of a Fabric cluster is required, it is recommended to execute the **reset.sh** script in the following order:
+When a Fabric cluster clean-up is required, it is recommended to execute the **reset.sh** script in the following order:

-- Run on one node - ./reset.sh drop_all; -  cleaning the Fabric storage of the local Fabric node and removing the Cassandra keyspaces  and Kafka topics.
-The removal of the Cassandra keyspaces and the Kafka topics impacts the entire Fabric cluster.
+- Run on one node - ./reset.sh drop_all; - cleans Fabric storage on the local Fabric node and removes Cassandra keyspaces and Kafka topics.
+Removing Cassandra keyspaces and Kafka topics impacts  the entire Fabric cluster.

-- Run on all other nodes - ./reset.sh drop_local;- cleaning the Fabric storage on the local Fabric node.
-To reset the Fabric cluster properly, you must execute the reset.sh script on on all fabric nodes, and only then [start](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#k2fabric-start) all Fabric nodes one by one.
+- Run on all other nodes - ./reset.sh drop_local; - cleans Fabric storage on the local Fabric node.
+To reset the Fabric cluster correctly, execute the **reset.sh** script on all fabric nodes, and only then [start](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#k2fabric-start) each Fabric node individually.

 ### Reset Fabric- Remove Fabric Directories

-The **reset.sh** script gets the list of Fabric directories that need to be removed from the **config.ini** configuration file.
+The **reset.sh** script gets the list of the Fabric directories to be removed from the **config.ini** configuration file.
 The following parameters are checked to get the list of removed Fabric directories:

 <table width="900pxl">
 <tbody>